carbon-starlight/WikiSchedule/README.md

 If you have DE/VM installed you can exit GUI with `Ctrl+Alt+F2` (on some systems `Alt+Ctrl+F4`) to save some RAM.
 Turning it back may be accomprished with `Ctrl+Alt+F1`

-Install GitHub to your operating system.
+Install GitHub [CLI] to your operating system.

+[Navigate](https://andysbrainbook.readthedocs.io/en/latest/unix/Unix_01_Navigation.html) to the folder where you want this program to be stored.
 Clone this repo to your machine with the following command:
 `gh repo clone carbon-starlight/WikiSchedule`

 If you already hosted WikiSchedule on a different computer and now are moving to a new machine and want to preserve the database, move your `config.json` and `mainArray.json` files to their locations.
 Since 2.0 they are the only database files _(I hope)_.
 Addition of `mediaArray` file or catalog/folder to this list is planned in the future.